Controlling the Greenhouse Environment

 Fluorescent bulbs give off more uniform light than incandescent lamps.
 Fluorescent bulbs are available in 28- to 225-watt configurations and are often mounted in banks to cover larger growing areas.
 Home gardeners use fluorescent bulbs to start plants from seeds in late winter and early spring.
 Inexpensive fluorescent shop light systems work well for this purpose.

-Compact fluorescent lamps (CFLs) are replacing incandescent bulbs in some applications.
+Compact fluorescent lamps (CFLs) replaced incandescent bulbs in some applications.
 CFLs are often used alone or mixed with incandescent or halogen incandescent bulbs to extend the day length in some photoperiodic crops.
-Since CFLs are more energy efficient, using about 75 percent less energy than incandescent bulbs, the shift to CFLs for day length control is easily justified.
+Since CFLs are more energy efficient, using about 75 percent less energy than incandescent bulbs, the shift to CFLs for day length control was easily justified.
+LED alternatives are now available and are replacing fluorescent and CFLs light sources for plant growth.

 *fc= foot candles.